By Michael Lanza

 #2 Take Care of My Body

-You don’t need an elaborate routine, just a handful of stretches focused on the major muscle groups you’ve been working hard: quads, hamstrings, calves, and your core, including your back, sides, plus shoulders and neck.
+You don’t need an elaborate routine, just a handful of stretches focused on the major muscle groups you’ve been working hard: quads, hamstrings, (definitely) calves, and your core, including your back, sides, plus shoulders and neck.
 There are plenty of resources online suggesting specific stretches; I also talk about my stretching routine in my story “Training For a Big Hike or Mountain Climb.”
-Try it on your next trip; you might find it habit-forming.
+I know it sounds like an effort you don’t want to bother making, but try it on your next trip.
+Like me, you might find it habit-forming.

 I can help you plan the best backpacking, hiking, or family adventure of your life.
 Find out more here.